HimanshuBhat001/mcino-Introduction-to-Git-and-GitHub/README.md

 # Simple Interest Calculator

-A simple shell script to calculate simple interest based on principal amount, rate of interest and time period.
+This project is a simple interest calculator created using a shell script.

+The calculator takes the following user inputs:
+- Principal amount
+- Rate of interest
+- Time period

+It then calculates the simple interest using the formula:

+Simple Interest = (Principal × Rate × Time) / 100

 ## Features
-- Calculate simple interest
-- User input based
+- User input based calculator
-- Bash shell script
+- Written in Bash shell scripting
+- Easy to use

-## Technologies Used
+## Files Included
+- simple-interest.sh
+- LICENSE
-- Shell Script
+- CODE_OF_CONDUCT.md
-- GitHub
+- CONTRIBUTING.md